pravinchandankhede/pravinchandankhede.github.io/_posts/2018-10-25-XMLUisngC.md

 In this artical, we will focus on understanding the foundational technology XML & .NET.
 These we are going to use to build our gateway engine in upcoming series of blog.

-## 2. Understanding the Core Technologies
+## Understanding the Core Technologies

-I am assuming a prior knowledge of XML, XSLT and .NET ecosystem.
-For a quick reference on these technologies, please refer the below -
+Lets start with understanding these technologies in detail.

-### XML Basics : A Quick Summary
+### XML Basics

 #### What is XML?

-For starters, **[XML (eXtensible Markup Language)](https://www.w3schools.com/xml/)** is a markup language designed to store and transport data.
+**[XML (eXtensible Markup Language)](https://www.w3schools.com/xml/)** is a markup language designed to store and transport data.
 It is both human-readable and machine-readable, making it ideal for data exchange between systems.

 **[XML (eXtensible Markup Language)](https://en.wikipedia.org/wiki/XML)** is a widely adopted standard for structured data representation.